-When it comes to cyber security threats, everyone is at risk— no matter how big or small the business, and no matter what industry
+When it comes to cyber security threats, everyone is at risk - regardless of the size or industry of the business.

 As many of us know, there has been a recent expanded awareness of the Coronavirus here in the United States since the virus first impacted China in late 2019.

 After stalling last summer, the New York Privacy Act is back in play as legislators returned to Albany for the 2020 session.
 Featured in our roundup of top headlines from 2019, this bill has the potential to provide New York residents with more

 Technology has transformed the way in which students are learning.
 Schools increasingly integrate IoT devices and third-party applications into the everyday delivery and management of education.

 Last week the National Institute of Standards and Technology (NIST) released Version 1.0 of the NIST Privacy Framework: A Tool for Improving Privacy through Enterprise Risk Management, a tool for managing privacy risk that’s been a year in the making

 In the fast-paced, ever-evolving world of privacy and cybersecurity law, gathering the biggest news from 2019 was no small feat – from new laws and landmark cases, to major technological developments and international guidelines,

 You’ve probably heard the buzz about the Internet of Things (IoT) - a suite of emerging technologies that promises great value to businesses, individuals and society.
 As broadband internet and wi-fi capable devices become more readily available

 Hearings on two federal privacy law bills from opposite sides of the aisle were held late last week before the U.S. Senate Committee on Commerce, Science and Transportation.